st3phano/cpp-how-to-program-10-e/README.md

 -By convention, you should capitalize the first letter of an enum class’s name and use only uppercase letters in enumeration constant names.

 -Qualifying an enum class’s constant with its typename and :: explicitly identifies the constant as being in the scope of the specified enum class.
 If another enum class contains the same identifier for one of its constants, it’s always clear which version of the constant is being used, because the typename and :: are required.

--Use scoped enums to avoid the potential naming conflicts that can occur with unscoped enum constants.
+Using scoped enums avoid the potential naming conflicts that can occur with unscoped enum constants.

 -Local variables also may be declared static.
 Such variables also have block scope, but unlike other local variables, a static local variable retains its value when the function returns to its caller.
 The next time the function is called, the static local variable contains the value it had when the function last completed execution.
 All static local variables of numeric types are initialized to zero by default.

 -Declaring a variable as global rather than local allows unintended side effects to occur when a function that does not need access to the variable accidentally or maliciously modifies it.
 In general, variables should be declared in the narrowest scope in which they need to be accessed.
+The const qualifier should be used to enforce the principle of least privilege.

 -Stack frame is also known as activation record.
 If more function calls occur than can have their activation records stored on the function-call stack, a fatal error known as stack overflow occurs.

 -If you change the definition of an inline function, you must recompile all of that function’s clients.

--The const qualifier should be used to enforce the principle of least privilege.

 -Because reference parameters are mentioned only by name in the body of the called function, you might inadvertently treat reference parameters as pass-by-value parameters.
 This can cause unexpected side effects if the original variables are changed by the function.

--For passing large objects, use a const reference parameter to simulate the appearance and security of pass-by-value and avoid the overhead of passing a copy of the large object.
+For passing large objects, use a const reference parameter to simulate the appearance and security of pass-by-value and avoid the overhead of passing a copy of the large object.

 -When returning a reference to a local variable, unless that variable is declared static, the reference refers to a variable that’s discarded when the function terminates.
 An attempt to access such a variable yields undefined behavior.